i2p/i2p.www/i2p2www/blog/2015/01/20/31C3-trip-report.rst

 if your package is in good shape.
 The people in Debian that run this process are eager volunteers who want nothing more than to get more packages in.
 We said our package is indeed in fantastic shape, and we would try out the new process as soon as possible.
-As best as we can tell, we are orphaned in the old process and have to restart in the new process?
 If all this is true, we will be in the next Debian release in late 2015.
 This would be very very cool.
 {%- endtrans %}

 Tails